Steve Hackett: 1980s

 In 1985, Hackett formed the supergroup GTR with veteran Yes and Asia guitarist Steve Howe.
 The group released a gold-selling album, produced by Yes/Asia keyboardist Geoff Downes.
 The album included "When the Heart Rules the Mind", which hit number 14 on the Billboard Hot 100, the highest charting US single in Hackett's career.
 Hackett soon left GTR over financial and management squabbles.
 Hackett's main reason for ending GTR was the lack of funds to continue the project, and his growing desire to pursue a less mainstream career path.
 Among them included charity and film work, including a jingle for an airline.

 In 1986, Hackett also participated with former Yardbirds members Chris Dreja, Paul Samwell-Smith and Jim McCarty on their Box of Frogs project second album Strange Land together with Jimmy Page, Ian Dury and Graham Parker on tracks, "I Keep Calling", "20/20 Vision" and "Average".
 In 1987, Hackett contributed to the Genesis orchestral album We Know What We Like: The Music of Genesis, performed by the London Symphony Orchestra with arranger and conductor David Palmer.

 After GTR, Hackett returned to the studio and recorded a new solo album, Momentum.
-The troubles he had faced in GTR led Hackett to rate the album as "a theraputic, cathartic thing" as he welcomed the return to recording "music without props".
+The troubles he had faced in GTR led Hackett to rate the album as "a therapeutic, cathartic thing" as he welcomed the return to recording "music without props".
 Released in March 1988, his tour across Europe to promote the album was met with large and enthusiastic crowds which included gigs in Estonia, Russia, and the Soviet Union.

 In late 1989, Hackett was the helm of the charity single "Sailing", a cover of Rod Stewart's 1975 hit released under the name Rock Against Repatriation.
 It was to raise money and awareness of Asian groups that left the difficult conditions of their home but were refused entry into Western countries.
 Released as a single in 1990, the song included Brian May, the Moody Blues, Mike Rutherford, Phil Manzanera, and Godley & Creme.

 In the 1980s he also made a special appearance on Brazilian singer Ritchie's first album, named Voo de Coração (1983).
 He is co-author of the song "A Mulher Invisível" (1984), from the 2nd LP of the countryman living in Brazil and also played guitar on the track "Meantime" (a poem by Fernando Pessoa music by Ritchie) on the 4th LP of the artist, Loucura e Mágica (1987).